pachyderm/docs/content/2.4.x/enterprise/activate-via-pachctl.md

 ---
 # metadata #
-title: Deploy Enterprise via Pachctl
+title: Activate Enterprise via Pachctl
 description: Learn how to deploy the Enterprise edition of Pachyderm using the pachctl CLI for an existing cluster.
 date:
 # taxonomy #